ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

 - Deferred revenues represent liabilities recorded when cash is received from customers before the entity provides them with goods or services.

-- Accurals involve transactions where the cash outflow or inflow takes place in a period subsequent to expense or revenue recognition.
+- Accruals involve transactions where the cash outflow or inflow takes place in a period subsequent to expense or revenue recognition.

-- Accrued liabilites represent liabilites that are recorded when an expense has been inccurred prior to making a cash payment.
-For example: An entity has to pay it's employees.
+- Accrued liabilities represent liabilities that are recorded when an expense has been incurred prior to making a cash payment.
+For example: An entity has to pay it's employees

-- Accured recivables is the opposite of accured liabilites.
-It involves situations when the revnue is recognized in a period prior being paid.
+- Accrued receivables is the opposite of accrued liabilities.
+It involves situations when the revenue is recognized in a period prior being paid.

 - Estimates are other made to comply with the accrual accounting model.